Dionid/board-game-simulator/new-front/README.md

 1. Remove float numbers
 1. ESC
-   1. Restructure Essence
    1. Distinct Shared and Local data
       1. There can be Shared component pools and maybe queries in the future
       1. Local data: events + local component pools + ? queries
+1. Deffer entity and component creation to next loop
+1. UseMonitor / Query entered
 1. Queries
-   1. On every
+1. Serverside Entity Ids
+1. SoA instead of AoS

 # Done